shaunmahony/chip-seq-tutorial/index.md

 |![](src/tutorials/chip/join2.png)|
 |<small>**Joining Pooled/R1 with R2** results with `Join` tool.
 Note that because we renamed the datasets they are now easily selectable.</small>|

 This results in 722 regions are shared among polled, R1, and R2 peaks.
-Let's call this **High confidence peaks**.
-Before we can use it however, let's cut out only relevant columns.
-Since we have produced this dataset by joining three other datasets it is three times wider (30 columns).
+Let's call these the **High confidence peaks**.
+Before we can use them, however, let's cut out only relevant columns.
+Since we have produced this dataset by joining three other datasets, it is three times wider (30 columns).
 To cut this first three columns we can use **Text Manipulation &rarr; Cut columns** tool:

 |         |
 |---------|